trento-project/web/api-reference.md

 - [Trento.Databases.Events.DatabaseDeregistered](Trento.Databases.Events.DatabaseDeregistered.md): This event is emitted once all database instances belonging to a HANA database have been deregistered (decommissioned).

 - [Trento.Databases.Events.DatabaseHealthChanged](Trento.Databases.Events.DatabaseHealthChanged.md): This event is emitted when a database health has changed.

+- [Trento.Databases.Events.DatabaseInstanceDataMarkedInSync](Trento.Databases.Events.DatabaseInstanceDataMarkedInSync.md): This event is emitted when a database instance data is marked as synchronized and valid.

+- [Trento.Databases.Events.DatabaseInstanceDataMarkedStale](Trento.Databases.Events.DatabaseInstanceDataMarkedStale.md): This event is emitted when a database instance data is marked as stale.

 - [Trento.Databases.Events.DatabaseInstanceDeregistered](Trento.Databases.Events.DatabaseInstanceDeregistered.md): This event is emitted when a database instance is deregistered (decommissioned).